dskyberg/tiny_url/README.md

 ## Testing

-I use [Bruno](https://www.usebruno.com/), but feel free to use Postman, curl, or whatever.
+I use [Bruno], but feel free to use Postman, curl, or whatever.

 ### `GET http://localhost:8080/api/healthcheck`